cam-working/study-archive/README.md

 # study-archive
-repository for use toward digital archiving of content for my COVID reading circle
+repository for use toward digital archiving of content for my COVID reading circle and my general studies